yasserqureshi1/YasMonitors-info/index.md

 Site | Locations | What it monitors
 -----|-----------|------------------
-SNKRS | UK, US | New sneakers on SNKRS app
+SNKRS | UK, US | Restocks and Releases on SNKRS app KITH | UK, US | Restocks and Releases
-KITH | UK, US | New sneakers
+Nike | UK, US | Restocks and Releases

 ## Payments